Last Updated: October 10, 2022

 Usually the desire to start a neighborhood association comes up when someone wants to socialize more with their neighbors or when there are problems that are beyond the capacity of one household or block to resolve.
 In community organizing, we say that a problem is a broad area of concern, while an issue is built around a solution or partial solution to a problem.
 On this page we use the "first issue" term because we hope you turn a problem into an issue as soon as possible.

 While you can sometimes bring together one great meeting around discussion of a problem, if you want to organize people on a more permanent basis by forming a neighborhood group, you need an issue.
 The danger of sticking with discussing a problem is that eventually your potential organization could degenerate into just a gripe session.
 Many families and individuals simply don't have the time or energy for attending meetings where complaining is the only item on the agenda.

 Make no mistake about it: we think your first issue should be tightly focused.
 Even if you live in a neighborhood that has been trashed by poverty, crime, drugs, abandonment, and disinvestment, wrap that into one issue name that represents part of the solution to your multi-faceted problem, and stay with it.

-It takes plenty of energy to start a neighborhood association, so be sure you really need to do it.
-We suggest some key questions to determine whether neighborhood associations would be likely to succeed:
+It takes plenty of energy to start a neighborhood association, so be sure you really need and want to do it.
+Below we suggest some key questions to determine whether neighborhood associations would be likely to succeed.

 • How many people are affected by the first issue?